The Process of Getting an NIH Grant

 Submitting a Grant Application

-Institutions submit grant applications to the CSR, NIH, and those within the mandate of NIA are assigned to NIA for funding consideration.
+Institutions submit grant applications to the Center for Scientific Review (CSR), NIH, and those within the mission of NIA are assigned to NIA for funding consideration.
 CSR assigns the application's initial review either to one of its own review groups or assigns to NIA.
-The type of grant application largely determines whether it is assigned to CSR or to NIA.
-Similar to other NIH Institutes, NIA is responsible for reviewing the following applications:
+The type of grant application largely determines whether it is reviewed at CSR or at NIA.
+Similar to other NIH Institutes, NIA is responsible for reviewing the following types of applications:

 - Program Project